ebebbington/denv-creator/README.md

     * Already seeds the database, using database name inside the dockerfile.
     * Creates an empty `.docker/data/mongo-data-dump` directory where the dumps are placed

+* Apache
+    * If using PHP, comment out the comment inside of the config file

 # Requirements

 * Python